adam-wozniak/website/_projects/2023-04-01-accelerating-contracts-management.md

 featured_image: /images/pexels-pixabay-261679.jpg
 ---

 In 2021, I was promoted from Program Director to Director, Operations at a leading tech consulting company in Toronto.
-As part of my wide mandate in the role, I took over the management of client contracts where I:
+As part of my wide mandate in the role, I took over the management of client contracts, where I:

 - Developed a close and collaborative working relationship with our excellent vendor (an award-winning legal firm with a speciality in technology and IP law)
 - Moved quickly to ensure we had a complete set of up-to-date contract templates for all our most common contract needs